Maria Sharapova: 2014: Comeback and second French Open title

 Sharapova had not played since August 2013 due to a recurring shoulder injury and made her comeback at the Brisbane International.
 She advanced to the semifinals where she was beaten in straight sets by Serena Williams.
 At the Australian Open, Sharapova, ranked third, was knocked out of the tournament in the fourth round by the 20th seed, and eventual finalist, Dominika Cibulková.
 Sharapova lost the match in three sets.
 She then participated in Open GdF Suez where she was upset in the semifinals to fellow Russian and eventual tournament winner Anastasia Pavlyuchenkova, in three sets.

 In March, playing in the Indian Wells Open, she was beaten by 22-year-old Italian Camila Giorgi in the third round, in three sets.
-Therefore, due to the WTA ranking system, this would mean another drop in ranking, bringing her to world No. 7.
+This dropped her ranking to world No. 7.
 She reached the semifinals in Miami, facing Serena Williams in a rematch of last year's final and lost her 15th consecutive match to Williams.
-In April, she won Stuttgart Open, her first title of the year and 30th of her career by defeating Ana Ivanovic in three sets.
+In April, she won the Stuttgart Open, her first title of the year and 30th of her career by defeating Ana Ivanovic in three sets.
 Stuttgart is the only tournament Sharapova won three times.
-In May, Maria won the Madrid Open, her second title of the year and first in Madrid, defeating Simona Halep in three sets.
-With nine clay titles, she joins Venus Williams as the third most successful active player on the surface.
+In May, Sharapova won the Madrid Open, her second title of the year and first in Madrid, defeating Simona Halep in three sets.
+With nine clay titles, she joined Venus Williams as the third most successful active player on the surface.
 Sharapova then competed in the Italian Open in Rome, where she made the third round.
 She lost to Ana Ivanovic in straight sets.